henno/nginx-ultimate-bad-bot-blocker-duplicate-ip-remover/README.md

 # nginx-ultimate-bad-bot-blocker-duplicate-ip-remover

-This is a Python script solves the problem that after installing https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker, Nginx logs are filled with
+This Python script solves the issue that when installing the Nginx Ultimate Bad Bot Blocker from https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker, the following warnings are flooding the logs:

 ```
 [warn] 28495#28495: duplicate network "138.199.57.151", value: "O", old value: "1" in /etc/nginx/conf.d/globalblacklist.conf:18898